All Products

 PRIMARY KEY constraints

-A PRIMARY KEY constraint consists of a UNIQUE constraint and a NOT NULL constraint.
-The table that contains a PRIMARY KEY constraint must be hash-distributed, and the constraint columns must contain the distribution key.
-By default, if a table has a primary key, the primary key column or columns are used as the distribution key of the table.
-Example:
+A PRIMARY KEY constraint combines a UNIQUE constraint and a NOT NULL constraint.
+The table must be hash-distributed, and the constraint columns must include the distribution key.

 name text,